pebakery/pebakery-docs/Commands/Deprecated.md

-# Depreciated Commands & Features
+# Deprecated Commands & Features

-## Depreciated from WinBuilder 082
+## Deprecated from WinBuilder 082

 These Winbuilder commands have not been implemented in PEBakery.